Osaterone acetate: Pharmacodynamics

 Osaterone acetate is a steroidal antiandrogen, progestin, and antigonadotropin.
 It has virtually no estrogenic or androgenic activity.
 Its side-effect profile indicates that it possesses clinically relevant glucocorticoid activity.
 An active metabolite of osaterone acetate, 15β-hydroxyosaterone acetate, has potent antiandrogenic activity similarly to osaterone acetate.
 Osaterone acetate treats BPH in dogs by reducing the actions of androgens in the prostate gland.

 Pharmacokinetics

 The major active metabolite of osaterone acetate is 15β-hydroxyosaterone acetate.
 Osaterone acetate has a long biological half-life of 80 hours to 197 ± 109 hours in dogs.

 Chemistry

 Osaterone acetate, also known as 2-oxachloromadinone acetate, as well as 17α-acetoxy-6-chloro-2-oxa-6-dehydroprogesterone or 17α-acetoxy-6-chloro-2-oxapregna-4,6-diene-3,20-dione, is a synthetic pregnane steroid and a derivative of progesterone and 17α-hydroxyprogesterone.
 It is a derivative of the less potent chlormadinone acetate.
 The medication is the C17α acetate ester of osaterone.

 History

-Osaterone acetate was introduced for veterinary use in Europe under the brand name Ypozane in 2007.
+Osaterone acetate was approved for veterinary use in the European Union under the brand name Ypozane in 2007.